-House Passes Most Significant Gun Bill In 2 Decades
+House Passes Sweeping Gun Bill

-The House Wednesday passed the most significant gun control measure in more than two decades when it approved the first of two bills aimed at strengthening the federal background check system for firearms purchases.
-The bill will likely stop in the House, though — the Senate is unlikely to take up the measure and, even if it does, the president likely would not sign it.
+The House passed what advocates call the most significant gun control measure in more than two decades on Wednesday when it approved the first of two bills aimed at strengthening the federal background check system for firearms purchases.
+The bill will likely stop in the House, though, as the Senate is unlikely to take up the measure and, even if it does, the president likely would not sign it.

 A second bill lengthens the number of days a firearm dealer must wait for federal background checks to be completed.
-Currently the wait time is three business days.
+Currently, the wait time is three business days.
 The bill, which is expected to be taken up Thursday, would extend it to 10 business days.

 House Democrats hope the swift passage of the companion bills will put pressure on the Senate to act.
-The National Rifle Association opposes the bill and it faces major headwinds in the Republican-controlled Senate.
+The National Rifle Association opposes the legislation, and it faces major headwinds in the Republican-controlled Senate.
 In the unlikely event the Senate approves the measure, it would still face the strong possibility of a veto by President Trump.

 As its name suggests, the first bill did garner modest GOP support, even attracting five Republican co-sponsors.
 In the end, only eight Republicans crossed party lines to support the bill.